Ideal Weight and BMI for Abdominoplasty Surgery – Am I too fat for a Tummy Tuck?

 Weight loss from tummy tuck surgery greatly varies depending on how much excess skin and fat you had before surgery.
 It may only be a few kgs on the scales but in some cases, it can be as high as 5-8 kg.
 However, this is not the case for everyone.

-The weight lost is excess skin, tissue and fat that is removed during the surgery and is sometimes less than people expect.
+The weight lost is excess skin, tissue and fat that the surgeon will remove during the surgery and is sometimes less than people expect.
 However, the overall outcome isn’t just about the weight that’s been physically lost, it’s often one of the final steps in shedding the old life and body for a newer you, the you that you have worked so hard to be.

 How many dress sizes do you lose with a tummy tuck?